Azure-Samples/cloud-services-extended-support/README.md

 ## Overview

-Cloud Services (extended support) is currently in public preview.
+Cloud Services (extended support) is Azure Resource Manager based deployment model for Cloud Services (classic) and is currently in public preview.
 This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).